-There are multiple statues and memorials to the future birthplace of iconic characters from Star Trek, most notably, the James T. Kirk plaque in Riverside, Iowa.
+There are multiple statues and memorials to the future birthplace of iconic characters from Star Trek, most notably, the James T. Kirk statue in Riverside, Iowa.

 Thanks to the support of the Artisan Alley non-profit, Patronicity, Wonderlab Museum, and a group of highly-motivated Trek fans, you’ll be able to visit a beautiful bust of the Voyager captain in October 2020.